acercyc/Ants/src/info.md

 * If A finds another ant B, then A and B exchange information (scalar) and decrease their information buffer.
 * If A's information buffer is still not empty, A will continue to search for another ant C to exchange information with.
 A will not exchange information with B again, because A already exchanged information with B.
 * When A's information buffer is empty, A will go back to the exploration state and start walking again.
 A will clean the list of ants it has already exchanged information with.

+# visual angle
+Now make a large revision
+Each ant has its visual angle (scalar).
+Ants can only see other ants in their visual angle.
+This is angle but not the distance, like 60 degrees.
+This is important.
+When ants in the gossip state, they will only approach other ants that are within their visual angle to exchange information.